-AQ A City & Guilds CCEA OCR Pearson WJEC Warning to Candidates 1.
-You must be on time for all your examinations.
-2. Possession of a mobile phone or other unauthorised material is not allowed even if you do not intend to use it.
-You will be subject to penalty and possible disqualification from the exam/qualification.
-3. You must not talk to, attempt to communicate with or disturb other candidates once you have entered the examination room.
-4. You must follow the instructions of the invigilator.
-5. You must not sit an examination in the name of another candidate.
-6. You must not become involved in any unfair or dishonest practice in any part of the examination.
-7. If you are confused about anything, only speak to an invigilator.
-This Warning to Candidates must be displayed in a prominent place outside each examination room. may be a hard copy A3 paper version or an image of the poster projected onto a wall or screen all candidates to see.
+Warning to Candidates

+- 1. You must be on time for all your examinations. - Possession of a mobile phone or other unauthorised material is not allowed even if you do not intend to use it.
+You will be subject to penalty and possible disqualification from the exam/qualification. - 3.
+You must not talk to, attempt to communicate with or disturb other candidates once you have entered the examination room. - 4.
+You must follow the instructions of the invigilator. - 5.
+You must not sit an examination in the name of another candidate. - 6.
+You must not become involved in any unfair or dishonest practice in any part of the examination. - 7.
+If you are confused about anything, only speak to an invigilator.

+The Warning to Candidates must be displayed in a prominent place outside each examination room.
+This may be a hard copy A3 paper version or an image of the poster projected onto a wall or screen for all candidates to see.